divyan7982/Calculator-Internship-Project/README.md

 This project is developed as part of my internship at Codsoft and is not open to external contributions at this time.

-Thank you for contributing to the Calculator project during your internship at Codsfot.
-Your efforts in developing this application are greatly appreciated!